-The Museum of Modern Art of Milan:Right next to the city's public gardens, on the other side of Palestro, is the Museum of Modern Art, or in its Italian name: Galleria Civica d'Arte Moderna e Contemporane.
+The Museum of Modern Art of Milan:Right next to the city's public gardens, on the other side of Palestro, is the Museum of Modern Art (Galleria Civica d'Arte Moderna e Contemporane).
 The museum is located in a magnificent palace that was converted into a museum in 1921.

 The palace, which is known as the GAM, is a majestic and rich villa of historical significance since it served as the home of Napoleon Bonaparte in the city after conquering northern Italy.